anelendata/handoff/docs/quick_example.md

 ## A Super Quick Example

-There is a `project.yml` file in `test_projects/01_word_count` directory at the root of the repository.
+There is a `project.yml` file in `test_projects/01_word_count` directory at the root of the repository ([here](https://github.com/anelendata/handoff/blob/master/test_projects/01_word_count/project.yml)).
 The project file defines the commands to be executed as a pipeline, for example:
 ```
 commands:
   - command: cat